livioribeiro/selva/docs/extensions/sqlalchemy.md

 ## Connection Options

-It is possible to pass options to the SQLAlchemy connection.
-One notable option is connection pool settings.
-The available options managed by Selva are:
+Selva offers several options to configure SQLAlchemy.
+If you need more control over the SQLAlchemy services, you can create your own `engine` and `sessionmaker` outside of the DI context.

+The available options are shown below:

 ```yaml
 data: